effiemincer/.NET-Task-Management-System/README.md

 Todo:
 - create logic for dependencies (group the tasks in groups of 4 and set dependencies on them in chronological order) - WERE NOT DOING THIS
 - fix the dates for some stuff (every date has to be after the project start date) -- WERE NOT GONNA DO THIS
-- add comments to everything (chatGPT)
+- add comments to everything (chatGPT) in the style of ///